alecmanabat/PremiereProPlugin/README.md

-# PremiereProPlugin
+# WIP PremiereProPlugin
-Custom panel that shows all media used in a video in sequential order
+Custom panel that shows all media used in a video in sequential order.
+Useful for compilation/clip YouTube channels

 Only works with Premiere Pro 2017 due to API restrictions